 Anti-carburizing, anti-nitriding, anti-oxidation and copper or tin plating | 3.2 | …… |

 Note 1: This table is based on plating without polishing, grinding and other finishing.
-Note 2: In excess of this table.
-To be agreed between the buyer and the plating party. |
+Note 2: In excess of this table, it shall be determined by negotiation between the purchaser and the electroplating party. |

 First, the Copper Tube is roughed with #80 Abrasive Belt to remove the rough surface and potholes on the surface, and then the surface is finely ground and the outline is trimmed with #180, #320 abrasive belt in turn.
 Then the third grinding with #400, #500 sand belt is carried out successively, so that the surface tends to be more ideal appearance and the line is clear and the structure is symmetrical.
 Followed by finishing with #600 sand belt, the surface reaches the ideal appearance profile, and the surface has no obvious sand hole and porosity defects.
 Finally, polishing the pipe with polishing cloth wheel and polishing slurry (yellow) can achieve a good mirror effect.